 It’s usually a matter of applying a dab of cream, evenly massaging it into the skin, and making sure it absorbs (so your dog can’t lick it).

 Creams should have application instructions on the label and packaging.

 Types of Dog Elbow Cream

-Like with any skin product for your dog or pet, look for non-toxic, natural and organic dog elbow creams and moisturisers.
+Like with any skin product for your dog or pet, you may choose to look for non-toxic, natural and organic dog elbow creams and moisturisers.

-These sorts of products usually decrease the risk of irritating your dog’s skin, putting something harmful on it, and sometimes cut the risk of allergies too.
+These sorts of products might decrease the risk of irritating your dog’s skin, putting something harmful on it, and sometimes cut the risk of allergies too.